 Mohammed then received the opportunity of an externship with a local clinic through the assistance of Goodwill TalentSource®.
 The externship provided great learning opportunities for Mohammed.
 He spent several weeks working and learning in a live clinic setting.

 Now a high school graduate, certified as a Clinical Medical Assistant and some workplace experience under his belt, Mohammed was ready to start his career and a path to higher education.
 Jimmy Sedam, a Goodwill Guide for The Excel Center, began working with Mohammed on developing his resume, interviewing skills, and job searching.
-Together they navigated the process of enrolling in Ivy Tech Community College, accessing financial aid and selecting courses.

 “Mohammed is someone that consistently maintains a humble attitude and incredible spirit.
 He has faced circumstances that many would see as completely impossible, but he has consistently stayed the course and achieved his goals” Jimmy said.
 “He has worked incredibly hard and is very deserving of his success.
 He should serve as an inspiration to all of us.”